swisskyrepo/PayloadsAllTheThings/Type Juggling/README.md

 PHP type juggling vulnerabilities arise when loose comparison (== or !=) is employed instead of strict comparison (=== or !==) in an area where the attacker can control one of the variables being compared.
 This vulnerability can result in the application returning an unintended answer to the true or false statement, and can lead to severe authorization and/or authentication bugs.

+> PHP8 won't try to cast string into numbers anymore, thanks to the Saner string to number comparisons RFC, meaning that collision with hashes starting with 0e and the likes are finally a thing of the past!
+The Consistent type errors for internal functions RFC will prevent things like `0 == strcmp($_GET['username'], $password)` bypasses, since strcmp won't return null and spit a warning any longer, but will throw a proper exception instead.

 ## Type Juggling

 ### True statements